 There are hostels in all sorts of wonderful locations and in all shapes and sizes.

-All the hostels and bunkhouses have self-catering facilities.
+All hostels and bunkhouses have self-catering facilities.
 The great advantage of self-catering accommodation is that it allows you to be flexible over meals.
-Eat in if you fancy, or go out for a treat.
-The self-catering kitchens allow your group to share the cooking.
+The self-catering kitchens allow your group to share the cooking or take advantage of the new restaurants to try around you.
 The great variety of New Year accommodation means there will be something perfect for your group or extended family, whatever their size or room requirements.
 With large dining rooms and big pans in the kitchens, the group accommodation provided by bunkhouses and hostels is perfect for sharing a meal together.
 There are often large tables, ideal for group dining.
 Kids love the freedom of a large house or converted barn to explore.
 While adults enjoy the opportunity to relax without worry.
 Always be sure to check that the hostel has the facilities you need when you book.

 Hire a hostel this New Year and extend your celebrations over a couple of days.